LordLOLQDH/Sandboxels/README.md

 # Sandboxels

+!
+IN DIDNT MAKE SANDBOXELS.
+I ONLY COPIED IT!!!
 A falling sand simulation game with hundreds of elements, heat simulation, chemical reactions, fire, density, electricity, and more.

 Play for free at [Sandboxels.R74n.com](https://sandboxels.r74n.com/).